aerospike-examples/play-scala-java-aerospike-app/README.md

 To-Do App
 =========

-This To-Do web application is written using **Play Web Framework, Java, Scala and Aerospike.**
+This (Yet Another) To-Do web application is written using **Play Web Framework, Java, Scala and Aerospike.**

 The code is easy to follow and substantial enough to be a foundation in learning how to leverage Aerospike's technology along with other technologies and the app may also be used as a "seed" application that you can expand.